 For example, in 2002 a seventh grader reportedly committed suicide because he was being bullied at school.
 The boy’s mother was eventually charged with three counts of risk of injury to a minor and one count of cruelty to persons due to the deplorable living conditions at the home where the child lived.

-Child Injuries in Medical Situations
+Child Injuries from Medical Malpractice

 Less controversial instances of child injuries tend to involve school officials or medical professionals.
 In many cases involving bullying, school officials such as principals or counselors can be deemed liable for injuries stemming from a fight to even suicide.